OpenMage/magento-lts/dev/openmage/README.md

 ## Step 1

-Change to this directory (`dev/openmage`) and run the following command to start MySQL and Apache:
+Change to this directory (`dev/openmage`) and run the following commands to start MySQL and Apache:

 ```
+$ docker-compose pull
 $ docker-compose up -d mysql apache
 ```